adwait85/Casino-Slot-machine/README.md

 First we created a function named deposit through wich user can deposit money .
 We used input to take money from the user .
-But we need to apply some conditions to make sure the amount is a valid number Used while loop which will keep running till the user enters a valid amount If the input is not a digit then it will say to eneter valid numbers If the input is not greater than or equal to zero
+But we need to apply some conditions to make sure the amount is a valid number Used while loop which will keep running till the user enters a valid amount If the input is not a digit then it will say to enter valid number If the input is not greater than or equal to zero
 If the input is a digit and greater than zero it will break out from the while loop Then used the same way to create a function to  get number of lines the user wants to bet on .